Hollywood Undead: Notes from the Underground (2012–2013)

-Work on a third studio album began in late November 2011, with the band will beginning to write and record demos while on the "Buried Alive" Tour, and heading to the studio to start recording after the conclusion of the tour.
+Work on a third studio album began in late November 2011, with the band beginning to write and record demos while on the "Buried Alive" Tour, and heading to the studio to start recording after the conclusion of the tour.
 The band aimed to return the sound of their first album, Swan Songs, and that their record label had given them full creative control for the album.
 He also stated that the band hoped to feature more collaborations on the album.

 Artistdirect named the band's upcoming album as one of the most anticipated albums of 2012, alongside other bands such as Linkin Park, Metallica, and Black Sabbath.
 The band revealed that Griffin Boice and Danny Lohner would return to produce the album.
 They also revealed that they will be upgrading their masks again, like they did prior to the release of their prior album.

 On October 19, they released the track "Dead Bite" from the album for a free download, along with a lyric video to it and announcement for the upcoming album's first single.

 On October 29, the lead single "We Are" was released along with the album title, Notes from the Underground.
 On December 10, the band released their official music video for "We Are" on their Vevo account on YouTube.
 The teaser of the video prior the release of the video credit's Slipknot's Shawn "Clown" Crahan as the director the music video.

-The album was released on January 13 and sold over 53,000 copies in its first week, charting at No. 2 on the Billboard 200 and No. 1 on Canada's Top Albums chart, making it highest charting album by the band.
+The album was released on January 13 and sold over 53,000 copies in its first week, charting at No. 2 on the Billboard 200 and No. 1 on Canada's Top Albums chart, making it the highest-charting album by the band.